dreger/kqdreger.com/_posts/2013-01-03-fix-your-mount-union-email.md

 layout: post
 date: 2013-01-03
 ---
+**UPDATE #3:** This whole post is pretty much irrelevant now.
+Besides the slightly vitriolic nature, the entire Outlook Web App was recently updated to match the aesthetics / functionally of [Outlook.com](http://outlook.com) and is incredibly more usable.
+Post will remain here for posterity.

 **UPDATE #2:** I've found the magical URL which only makes you sign in once: [outlook.com/owa/mountunion.edu](http://outlook.com/owa/mountunion.edu).
 Just bookmark that and you'll be good to go.

 **UPDATE:** I simplified the instructions for those looking to set up your mobile email *without* the required passcode.
 More instructions under the "IMAP and POP clients" section.